-Priscilla had a passion for serving young people at a very early age.
-A graduate of Evangel University in Springfield, Missouri, her background can best be described as a blend of youth work, business development, and organizational advancement.
-Over the last two decades, she has reached thousands of teens in both the Chicago and St. Louis areas.
+Priscilla Steinmetz has had a passion for serving young people since she was in her teens.
+A graduate of Evangel University in Springfield, Missouri, her background in the for-profit and non-profit sectors can best be described as a blend of youth work, business development, and organizational advancement.
+Over the last three decades, she has poured into the lives of thousands of teens in both the Chicago and St. Louis areas.

 Priscilla has a great mid-range shot on the basketball court, loves to garden and cook, and is Martha Stewart’s biggest fan.